- CITIZEN COMMISSIONS

 If you have any questions about this process, please do not hesitate to contact our Staff directly for clarification.

-- Step 1: Application Submittal & Plan Review
+- Step 1: Application Submittal & Initial Planning Review

 - For any building, electrical, plumbing or mechanical projects, please submit a completed Building Permit Application and project plans electronically to Counter@cosb.org.
 Depending on the scope of work, the application and plans will be routed to the Planning Department for initial planning review.